codewithnaman/KafkaClusterSetupAndMonitoring/README.md

 Nov 07 05:37:29 node1 zookeeper.sh[5276]: Shutting down zookeeper
 Nov 07 05:37:29 node1 systemd[1]: Stopped SYSV: Standard script to start and stop zookeeper.
 ```
-so as you can see we have tested our service by starting,stopping and using four letter word command  followed by service
+We setup the zookeeper as a service and we have tested our service by starting,stopping and using four letter word
-status. and It is working.
-To check the logs just go to kafka directory and perform the less command on the the logs/zookeeper.out.
+command followed by service status.
+And It is working.
+To check the logs just go to kafka directory and perform
+the less command on the the logs/zookeeper.out.

 Now our zookeeper has been setup, let's get some hands-on on the zookeeper cli.
 This is not required for Kafka Cluster
 but it is good to have.

 ### Hands-on over Zookeeper CLI
 Let's understand and some of the commands we can use in Zookeeper with CLI, As written in above section this is not required
 but good to have.
-We will look below operations using the Zookeeper CLI.
+We will look below operations using the Zookeeper CLI:
 * Creating node/sub-nodes
 * Get/Set data for a node
 * Watch a node